Nexmo/nexmo-developer/app/views/contribute/guides/markdown-guide.md

 ---
 ```

-Broadly the purpose of the metadata is to provide useful information in the following areas:
+The purpose of the metadata is to provide useful information in the following areas:

 * Algolia search results (that is when you search in NDP)
-* Google (and other search engine) search results
+* Google (and other external search engine) search results
 * Information for the navbar (also sometimes called the table of contents or TOC)

 The meta data items that can be used are described in the following table:

 Metadata | Description
 ----|----
-title | This is the title for the topic that will be displayed in the navbar.
+`title` | This is the title for the topic that will be displayed in the navbar.
 This main be different to that display at the top of the topic.
 It is displayed in the Algolia search results when you search NDP.
-description | This is the short description for the topic.
+`description` | This is the short description for the topic.
 It is displayed in the Algolia search results when you search NDP.
+It should indicate the nature of the content of the topic.
-meta_title | Used in search engine results.
+`meta_title` | Used in external search engine results.
+This should be more descriptive than the `title` to provide additional context in the absence of the navbar.
-meta_description | Used in search engine results.
+`meta_description` | Used in external search engine results.
 Provides SEO.
 Should be no more than 160 characters.
-navigation_weight | A hint to position the topic in the navbar where a particular position is preferred.
+`navigation_weight` | A hint to position the topic in the navbar where a particular position is preferred.
 The lower the number used the higher in the navbar the item will appear.
 Overrides information defined in `config/navigation.yml`.
+In most cases you only need to add a `navigation_weight` item if your topic is not automatically displayed in your preferred position in the navbar.

 ### Example